-The 15th Tap Battle: Illusory Dungeon event for Fire Emblem Heroes is called “Heartstring’s Ties”, and it takes place from April 20th to May 11th.
-During that time, there’s sets of Daily Special Quests for you to tackle, with different rewards every time (available until April 27th).
-There’s also a set of regular Quests to tackle, allowing you to earn Orbs and Accessories.
+During that time, there’s sets of Daily Special Quests for you to tackle, with different rewards every time.
+And starting on October 15th, there will even be two types of Tap Battle quests for you to clear.
 Make sure you check out the Events and Content Updates page for details about those quests.
 The Daily Quests are available until October 19th.

 All stages are not available right from the beginning, but are added regularly as the event progresses: